AR-js-org/AR.js-Docs/docs/ui-events.md

     // here we register che 'clickhandler' component AFRAME.registerComponent("clickhandler", {
       init: function() {
-        // we add the click event listener to instance of this component this.el.addEventListener("click", () => {
+        // we add the click event listener to any instance of this component this.el.addEventListener("click", () => {
           alert("Clicked!");
         });